How to Reconstitute Peptides Step-by-Step | PSPeptides

 • Refrigerate immediately: Store at 2–8°C (standard refrigerator temperature)

-• Use within 28 days: Bacteriostatic water’s preservative (benzyl alcohol) maintains sterility for approximately 28 days after first use
+• Use within 28 days: Bacteriostatic water’s benzyl alcohol preservative maintains sterility for approximately 28 days after first use

 • Protect from light: Store in the original amber or opaque vial, or wrap in aluminum foil